jagnaudh/BestApp/README.md

 * Users can enter Bill amount and choose the Tip %.
 In addition, users can also split the bill among friends!
 * Default Tip % is set to 10%
 * Keyboard is always visible
-* Users can utilize SliderUI for tip% and Split all in One screen
+* Users can utilize SliderUI for Tip% and Split functions on a single screen

 Here is a Video Walkthrough: